FedericoGalli-RegLab/ObjectRecognitionFuturaExpo/README.md

 ```

 ## Contacts
-If you need clarifications, having questions or problems of any kind just contact me on the Google Chat or via email **federico.galli@regestaitalia.it**
+If you need clarifications, having questions, problems or bug of any kind just contact me on the Google Chat or via email **federico.galli@regestaitalia.it**

 Have fun 😉